Adog64/Lotus-Mobile/README.md

 ### Additional Notes
 The Alpha 1.0 Release of Lotus is an Android-only preview of the Lotus cubing timer.
 The iPhone release will be out soon.
-Download Lotus.apk to get started!
+Download Lotus.apk in the releases section of the tags page to get started!

 # Credits
 - Designed and made by Adog64